Find Business Schools

 Find Schools Near

-Loss Prevention Manager Definition Plan and direct policies, procedures, or systems to prevent the loss of assets.
+Position Description Plan and direct policies, procedures, or systems to prevent the loss of assets.
 Determine risk exposure or potential liability, and develop risk control measures.

 • Verify correct use and maintenance of physical security systems, such as closed-circuit television, merchandise tags, and burglar alarms.

-What a Loss Prevention Manager Should Know
+Things a Loss Prevention Manager Should Know How to Do

 Below is a list of the skills most Loss Prevention Managers say are important on the job.